CenterForDigitalHumanities/TPEN3/_posts/2025-12-10-understanding-tpen-data.md

 One of TPEN 3's key principles: **images are not migrated or copied**.

 **How it works:**

-- Libraries host their images on their servers
+- Institutions host their images on their servers
 - IIIF Manifests point to these images
-- TPEN loads images directly from the source
+- t-pen.org loads images directly from the source
 - Your browser retrieves images as needed
-- Annotations reference the image URLs
+- Line annotations reference the image URLs

 **Advantages:**

-- **No storage costs** - TPEN doesn't duplicate large image files
-- **Always current** - If libraries update images, you see improvements
+- **Reliability** - If institutions update images, you see improvements
-- **Proper attribution** - Clear connection to the original source
+- **Attribution** - Clear connection to the original source
-- **Better performance** - Libraries use CDNs and image servers optimized for delivery
+- **Performance** - Institutions use CDNs and image servers optimized for delivery
+- **Portability** - Your annotations work with any IIIF viewer and can be integrated into any IIIF workflow

 **What about access control?**

 - If you can see the images in your browser, you can annotate them
-- Images behind authentication, CORS restrictions, or firewalls will work for you
+- Images behind authentication or paywalls can still work for *you*
 - Sharing your Project may require recipients to have access to the same images
+- Even with limited access, the transcription data is still yours to use and share, referencing the original images
 - Public IIIF resources work best for collaborative projects

 ### IIIF and Standards Compliance

-Every piece of data TPEN creates follows international standards:
+Every piece of data TPEN creates follows international standards and is stored at rerum.io, ensuring long-term preservation and accessibility.
+This means your work is not just in TPEN but also part of a broader ecosystem of digital humanities tools and platforms.:

 - **Projects** → Custom TPEN format, accessible via API
-- **Layers** → Web Annotation Collections
+- **Layers** → available as Web Annotation Collections
-- **Pages** → Web Annotation Pages
+- **Pages** → available as Web Annotation Pages
-- **Lines** → Web Annotations
+- **Lines** → available as Web Annotations
 - **Manifests** → IIIF Presentation 3.0

-**Why this matters:**
-- Your work isn't locked into TPEN
+> - Your work isn't locked into TPEN
-- Other tools can read your annotations
+> - Other tools can work directly with your annotations
-- Your data is citable and preservable
+> - Your data is citable and preservable
-- Future tools will still understand your work
+> - Future tools will still understand your work
-- You can combine TPEN data with other sources
+> - You can use other tools to prepare your data for TPEN

 ---